University of National and World Economy: Rankings

 University of National and World Economy is one of the eldest, most prestigious, and largest Universities of Economics in Southeast Europe, a leader in Bulgarian higher education.

-In 2006 UNWE was given the highest institutional evaluation among all Bulgarian universities by the National Agency for Assessment and Accreditation, in 2007 the professional field of Economics and in 2008 the professional fields of Administration and Management also received the highest estimate that has been given so far in Bulgaria.
+In 2006, UNWE was given the highest institutional evaluation among all Bulgarian universities by the National Agency for Assessment and Accreditation, in 2007, the professional field of Economics and in 2008, the professional fields of Administration and Management also received the highest estimate that has been given so far in Bulgaria.

 The university is not listed in any of the international rankings of universities (QS, Times, Financial Times, Shanghai CWUR ranking).
 University of National and World Economy is the leader among students in the professional fields of Economics, Administration and Management in Bulgaria.
 By this criterion, according to the ranking system of the Ministry of Education and Science and the Open Society Institute, UNWE is No. 1.

-Ranked by its social insurance income and by the number of registered unemployed UNWE again occupies the top positions: the professional field of Informatics and Computer Science is at the 8th place followed by the professional field of Economics 0.00% graduates of the professional field of Tourism have registered as unemployed.
+Ranked by its social insurance income and by the number of registered unemployed UNWE again occupies the top positions: the professional field of Informatics and Computer Science is at the 8th place followed by the professional field of Economics.
+0.00% graduates of the professional field of Tourism have registered as unemployed.
 "Administration and Management", "Law" and "Political Science" at UNWE are the other professional fields at the forefront.
-It means that all of the six professional fields of education at UNWE are at the first positions in the rankings.
-It is the rating of 112 professional fields of higher education institutes in our country which give the students the opportunity to achieve the highest level of material well-being.
+It means that all of the six professional education fields at UNWE are at the first positions in the rankings.
+It is the rating of 112 professional fields of higher education institutes in our country..